skip to main content

 Frame-Up, Cab and Chassis Assembly

-A fire truck compartment with an open panel door is sanded to a smooth finish.During the chassis assembly phase of the fire truck build, a number of items come together in parallel, including the sub-assemblies within the frame rails, wheels and axles, engine and transmission, and the cab.
+A red fire truck getting it's frame, cab and chassis assembled during the manufacturing process.During the chassis assembly phase of the fire truck build, a number of items come together in parallel, including the sub-assemblies within the frame rails, wheels and axles, engine and transmission, and the cab.

 Frame-up is the process of bringing together the frame rails into a squaring fixture, installing cross members, mounting axles and suspension components, and outfitting the wheels and tires.